--Oxygen Farm: Students try to prevent the ozone layer from depleting by clearing the air in the atmosphere of the polluted metropolitan cities.
+- -Oxygen Farm: Students try to prevent the ozone layer from depleting by clearing the air in the atmosphere of the polluted metropolitan cities. - -Model of Human Hand Muscles: By designing the fibers that enable the fingers to work, she modeled the human hand muscles.